ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed.md

 # History

-[Squarespace](www.squarespace.com) <s>is the all-in-one</s>[^1] made building a website insanely easy.
+[Squarespace](www.squarespace.com) <s>is the all-in-one</s>[^ss] made building a website insanely easy.
 Everything everyone has said about it has been pretty accurate in my experience.
 Typically, the biggest barrier to creating something is the lack of knowledge surrounding the framework upon which you might build.
-For making websites, that translates to the biggest barrier being a lack of knowledge regarding HTML, CSS, JavaScript, and Web Design.[^2] Squarespace takes care of all that.
+For making websites, that translates to the biggest barrier being a lack of knowledge regarding HTML, CSS, JavaScript, and Web Design.[^wd] Squarespace takes care of all that.
 With all of that out the way, I was able to focus on content, which, at the end of the day, is all that matters.

 ## From The Beginning, I Was A Tinkerer